 Towing the past like a huge precious jewel, Mexico is rich in history.
 Pride of Indian and Spanish heritage colors the overall face of this beautiful and diverse country.
 The amalgamation of cultures, in part, is what attracts the foreigner.

 The ex-pat community is buzzing about the small country of Ecuador.
 When looking at all the criteria that make a new home-country desirable, Ecuador meets most of the prerequisites.
 Located on the equator of South America’s west coast, Ecuador offers warmth, but also the Andes Mountain range to the east placing the country in a stretch of glorious foothills.
 The climate varies with the altitude and proximity to the coast.
 Each brings different temperatures and environments.
 Choose from jungle, coastal or highland living.

 The town that most intrigues me is Cotacachi, A two hour bus ride north of the capital city of Quito, it still retains a small town feel, but offers modern amenities.
-While you won’t see any large cranes or fancy 3D printing studios, the town is always restoring and renovating in order to stay fresh and accommodating.
+While you won’t see any tall office buildings or fancy services like party bus st louis mo, the town is always restoring and renovating in order to stay fresh and accommodating.
 It is a place known for its cleanliness and civic pride.
 A relatively large ex-pat community from all over the world have found it easy to call Cotacachi home.